 Why else would we put up with it?

 It’s too easy for the fearful, selfish, greedy and foolish among us to direct these young bucks to do our evil for us in the name of patriotic duty, and that embarrassing rationalization of Fear Aggression Syndrome – “security.”
 We’re no better than the ancient savages, sacrificing children to the gods.
 Worse, perhaps, in that this is a global game of Whack-a-Mole by remote control.
 We kill from our easy chairs and call it a “necessary evil.”

 Maybe this is a long way to come to my core point, but I didn’t want to just come out and directly state that I abhor that “…thank a soldier” mentality.

 I have great respect for soldiers.
-I’ve seen the service to great things for people who serve.
-I’ve met very few rotten soldiers and plenty whom I admire.
-Pretty much everybody in my family forever has been in the military at some point; some for their whole careers.
-My dad was a decorated war pilot and POW.
+I’ve seen the service do great things for people who serve.
+I’ve met few rotten soldiers and plenty whom I admire.
+Pretty much everybody in my family forever has been in the military at some point; at least a few earned military career retirement.
+My dad was a decorated war pilot, POW and earned a Purple Heart.

 But exactly who is it that ever takes away liberty?
 Who is able to oppress, enslave and steal on a large scale?
 Was it Stalin or Mao themselves who killed so many millions of their own citizens?